-Take a look at this animation that outlines why your organisation might need a sustainability strategy and shows you how to use your key drivers to develop one
+This animation explains why your organisation might need a sustainability strategy and show you how to use your key drivers to develop one

 In OECD countries, the built environment is responsible for around 25-40% of total energy use, 30% of raw material use, 30-40% of global greenhouse gas emissions (45% in the UK), for 30 to 40% of solid waste generation and people spend almost 90% of their life inside buildings.
 Consequently, our industry has a significant opportunity and responsibility to help tackle these sustainability issues.

 The Government’s sustainability strategies for the built environment outline clear targets for improvements and bodies such as BREEAM, CEEQUAL, and the Sustainable Facilities Management Index provide practical systems for measuring and reporting sustainability within projects.